osmium-org/common-loadout-format/specifications/spec-common-loadout-format-01.md

 # Status of this memo

-This document is a draft, and it is inappropriate to rely on it as it is still a work in progress.

 This document is placed under the public domain.
 Discussions about the format should take place on `#evefit` at `irc.coldfront.net`.

-This draft is set to expire the 15th of July 2012.
-After this date, this draft will either be promoted to become a standard, or a new draft will be published.

 # Conformance